 After 30 minutes of high-speed, colorful, reward-rich screen content, everything else feels boring by comparison.
 This is called the “contrast effect.”
 The homework, the dinner table, the walk outside — none of these can compete with the dopamine intensity of what came before.

 A study published in Frontiers in Psychology found that children aged 2 to 5 who were given screens to manage their meltdowns became “far less capable of regulating their emotions” over time.
-The research points to a troubling cycle: screens soothe in the short term but reduce emotional resilience in the long term.
+The research points to a troubling cycle: screen time and meltdowns feed each other — screens soothe in the short term but reduce emotional resilience in the long term.
 While this study focused on younger children, the underlying mechanism applies across ages.

 Are Screen Time Tantrums Normal?